JulianJuaner/ProgressiveColorTransfer_Pytorch/README.md

 ![](demo/vis.png)
 ## Notes

 The patchmatch is superslow since it was a GPU version.
+You can get intermediate results by reduce the number of feature extraction layers in the configuration file.
 Some details may different with the original paper, so I just find out a workable setting through experiments.

 I did not implement the non-local loss term.